Lynxee123/AWS-Capstone-Project/README.md

     + Renamed the copy to _University Lab Instance 2_
     + Changed the availability zone to us-east-1b
 + Create an application load balancer
-    + Named it
+    + Named it _ExampleUniversityLB_
     + Selected us-east-1a and us-east-1b for availability zones
     + Selected the _Web Server Security Group_
-    + In Listeners and routing panel: Created a new target group.
+    + In Listeners and routing panel: Created a new target group named _albTG_.
 This will allow me to select which instances that are available for traffic distribution.

 For every other option, I kept default.

+#Auto Scaling
+Final component in the infrastructure is auto scaling.
+This will allow new instances to be automatically created to accommodate any potential incoming traffic.

+**The steps I took to complete this:**
++ Navigated to _Create launch template_
+    + Enabled Auto Scaling guidance
+    + AMI: Ubuntu
+    + Instance type: t2.micro
+    + Key pair name: vockey
+    + Subnet: Don't include in launch template
+    + Advanced network configuration:
+        + Enabled Auto-assign public IP
+        + Selected the _Web Server Security Group_
+        + Enabled Delete on termination
+    + Create launch template
++ Create Auto Scaling Group named _University Auto Scaling Group_
+    +  Launched the previously made template
+    +  Version: Latest
+    +  Selected __